infektyd/SyntraSwift/README.md

 Some modules may require model downloads (e.g. `python -m spacy download en_core_web_sm`).

+## Swift components

+The `swift/` directory contains a small Swift module mirroring `load_config` and `memory_engine`.
+These utilities use `Codable` to read and write JSON in the same layout as the Python tools.

 ## API keys

 Configuration overrides can be placed in `config.local.json` using the same